 Alentejo is a dreamy Portuguese wine region, every sunny and with dramatic, open vistas.
 Yet in comparison with the tapestry of vines that have covered northern Portugal for centuries, Alentejo is a relative newcomer to high-quality wine production.
-Known for decades as the “breadbasket of Portugal,” Alentejo was, and still is a sparsely populated, economically underdeveloped region.
-Its livelihood was based on the production of various cereal crops, and the cork for which Portugal is so famous – today the region is still full of the thick-barked Quercus suber trees (Cork Oak) that seem to sprawl out all over the landscape.
-However, they have been joined over the past 25 years by global investors, modern cellars, rapidly expanding tourist facilities and, of course, the latest winemaking equipment.
+Known for decades as the “breadbasket of Portugal,” Alentejo was and still is a sparsely populated, economically underdeveloped region.
+Its livelihood was based on the production of various cereal crops and the cork for which Portugal is so famous – today, the region is still full of the thick-barked Quercus suber trees (Cork Oak) that seem to sprawl out all over the landscape.
+However, they have been joined over the past 25 years by global investors, modern cellars, rapidly expanding tourist facilities, and, of course, the latest winemaking equipment.

 But it has been newcomers who have brought Alentejo wines to international attention.
-When Jose Rouquette, owner of one of Lisbon’s rival football teams, asked Australian winemaker David Baverstock to run his Reguengos estate Herdade do Esporao in the 1980s, the Portuguese took note.
+When Jose Rouquette, owner of Lisbon’s rival football teams, asked Australian winemaker David Baverstock to run his Reguengos estate Herdade do Esporao in the 1980s, the Portuguese took note.
 Soon, other investors arrived, although what they initially found was hardly conducive to making fine wine.

-By 2006 Alentejo could boast over 150 wine producers, who continue to work with both local and imported grape varieties.
+By 2006 Alentejo could boast over 150 wine producers, who continue to work with local and imported grape varieties.
 Due to the climate, red grapes are naturally more popular than the floral white Roupeiro.
 Aragones (Tempranillo) and the local pride and joy Trincadeira have risen to the fore, as has the red-fleshed Alicante Bouschet, which seems to take on a certain unaccustomed nobility in Alentejo.
 Touriga Nacional, Syrah, Cabernet Sauvignon, and other varieties are also increasingly important – Petit Verdot seems to particularly thrive in this terroir, as Cortes de Cima has proven.

 Lanca, along with Cortes de Cima, Esporao, and others, has made achieving greater finesse his top priority – hardly an easy task in this part of the world.
 Yet utilizing both modern technology and better viticultural techniques, a renaissance has taken place in Alentejo in recent times.
-No longer stricken with the ‘just good value’ tag, the best of Alentejo’s wines are both ripe and balanced, with enough structure and finesse to compete with the Grand Crus of France.
-The ‘sunshine in a bottle’ epithet is perhaps understandable, but also now totally outdated.
+No longer stricken with the ‘just good value’ tag, the best of Alentejo’s wines are ripe and balanced, with enough structure and finesse to compete with the Grand Crus of France.
+The ‘sunshine in a bottle’ epithet is perhaps understandable but also now totally outdated.

 Cuisine in Alentejo